 Dates of applied clinical experience cannot be guaranteed.
-In the event that the number of students eligible for clinical assignment exceeds the number of sites available, students will be assigned according to GPA in the MLS courses, with the highest GPA receiving priority.
+If the number of students eligible for clinical assignment exceeds the number of sites available, students will be assigned according to GPA in the MLS courses, with the highest GPA receiving priority.
 Any student not assigned will be guaranteed completion of the program by the end of the calendar year in which he/she was eligible for the clinical assignment.